Common Name: Green Climbing Toad, Evergreen Toad

 Female Size: 3 – 3.7 inches (76-94 mm)

 The Evergreen Toad is different than most toads in that it climbs trees and vines, making it semi arboreal.
 Its been reporter that they can climb at least three feet high.
 They don’t breed in the trees, like in some species of tree frogs, but in shallow pools and ponds like most toad species.
 This happens during the dry season from December to April.
+The males will call from the shallows of these water bodies to attract the females.
+Once the females arrive, the males will grasp the females from behind in the amplexus position.
 After the eggs are laid, it takes them about five days to hatch into tadpoles.
 The tadpoles take 33 days to undergo metamorphism.